arjunu/web-learning-resources/Git/README.md

 ### Branches

-- **master:** name given to default branch
+- **master:** name given to default branch.

-- **HEAD:** pointer to current branch
+- **HEAD:** pointer to current branch.

 - **fast-forward:** is a type of merge.
-When you try to merge one commit with a commit that can be reached by following the first commit’s history, Git simplifies things by moving the pointer forward because there is no divergent work to merge together
+When you try to merge one commit with a commit that can be reached by following the first commit’s history, Git simplifies things by moving the pointer forward because there is no divergent work to merge together.

 - **Remote tracking branches:** are references to the state of remote branches.
 They act as bookmarks to remind you where the branches in your remote repositories were the last time you connected to them.

+- **Rebase:** another type of integrating changes (the other one being `merge`) from one branch into another by taking all the changes that were committed on one branch and replaying them on another.

 ## Sources
 - Github Git cheatsheet https://training.github.com/kit/downloads/github-git-cheat-sheet.pdf